laiti/ruuvistack/README.md

 ### InfluxDB
 To use InfluxDB in this setup, you need to create couple of things manually.

-#### Create bucket and config
+#### Create ruuvi bucket and config

-The `-r 1825d` sets the retention period for the data.
+The `-r 1825d` sets the retention period in days for the data.
 Adjust this according to your free disk space and how frequently Ruuvitags send the data.
 I use the longlife firmware version in my tags to extend battery life and save disk space.

-TODO: does docker-compose network rules need altering in order to connect to InfluxDB?
+Note: By default the InfluxDB is accessible only from Grafana and Ruuvibridge containers.
+Should you wish to run the InfluxDB command, you need to open the port.
+One way is to enable the `port:` statement from `compose.yaml` and restart container.

 ```
 . ./.env